 Although this is the last boba place we’re mentioning in this article, we believe this to be the best one of the list.
-Momotaro Cafe is the closest thing to a trendy or more hip boba ship that you’ll find similarly in the west coast or in places like New York City, where there’s more of a food scene and culture.
+Momotaro Cafe is the closest thing to a trendy or more “hip” boba shop.
+This boba shop is similar to what you’d find in the west coast or in places like New York City, where there’s more of a food scene and culture.

 Like we mentioned before, Birmingham isn’t known to have much of a food scene or culture let alone an Asian one.
 However, we tried our best finding the best boba places in Birmingham for you.
 Give the places a try and comment back on what you think, especially if anyone has been to Momotaro Cafe!